tebe372/MCW-Media-AI/WDS/Whiteboard design session trainer guide - Media AI.md

 ### Customer situation

 Contoso Consulting is a mature consulting firm that has been in the IT Consulting business for over 30 years with clients all over the world.
 They have a history of mainly specializing in Microsoft technologies, but do have an established practice of offering Linux and OSS based consulting.
-The company has adapted to the ever-changing landscape of IT for a long time and has been involved in the training and adoption / transition process of many of its clients over the years.
-In addition to IT Consulting services, Contoso provides on-site and video-based training to their larger clients.
+The company has adapted to the ever-changing landscape of IT for a long time and has been involved in the training and adoption or transition process of many of its clients over the years.
+In addition to IT consulting services, Contoso provides on-site and video-based training to their larger clients.
 This involves creating custom training content and course agendas based on the client's needs and project being delivered.

 Clients have always gotten a lot of value out of Contoso Consulting's training classes.
 Even though Contoso has trained the clients development and/or engineering teams, they are still brought back for future work since they have been able to deliver such great value over the years.
 Over the last couple years, clients have been asking them for more and more training courses.
 The referrals for training have been trickling down and coming from many of Contoso's smaller clients in addition to their larger clients.
 They have had to turn away a lot of smaller training contract opportunities due to the inability to create solutions affordable enough for their smaller clients.

-Due to the efforts of their sales teams, Contoso has created many video-based training classes they have been able to deliver to clients using DVD's or MP4 files.
+Due to the efforts of their sales teams, Contoso has created many video-based training classes they have been able to deliver to clients using DVDs or MP4 files.
 While this enables them to reuse training content and deliver it in a more affordable and scalable manner, it just does not give them the full capabilities they would like.
-As the content ages, the DVD's or MP4's are no longer relevant, and clients are solely purchasing individual courses.
+As the content ages, the DVDs or MP4s are no longer relevant, and clients are solely purchasing individual courses.
 They have also used some of the available video hosting services on the market with only limited success.
 Everything they have tried so far has not quite offered the features and capabilities that an Enterprise needs for a good quality video streaming experience.

-Because of this changing landscape of getting further into the IT Training business, the CEO of Contoso Consulting, Jill Sampson, has decided to pursue the development of Contoso's own online, on-demand, video training service.
-Jill says, "I want to build the Netflix of IT Training!"
+Because of this changing landscape of getting further into the IT training business, the CEO of Contoso Consulting, Jill Sampson, has decided to pursue the development of Contoso's own online, on-demand, video training service.
+Jill says, "I want to build the Netflix of IT training!"
 This new service will allow Contoso to easily resell subscriptions to their clients for all of their video training courses.
-This will include general courses that any client can be sold, to one-off custom courses built for specific clients based on their own specific IT Infrastructure or Custom Software that Contoso has delivered to them.
+This will include general courses that any client can be sold, to one-off custom courses built for specific clients based on their own specific IT infrastructure or custom software that Contoso has delivered to them.

 Mary Bowman, the Director of IT Operations for Contoso, has seen some demos of the media and video services within the Microsoft Azure platform.
 However, she still has several questions to answer before making a final decision on the technology and platforms to use for implementation.
 The Contoso IT Development and Engineering teams do not have much experience with building and maintaining video streaming services, so they are a bit uncertain of what path to take with the design and architecture at this point.
 In initial conversations with the sales team, Mary has said, "We have a tremendous amount of Enterprise IT experience within our organization, we just need a little help figuring out the unknowns here."

 ### Customer needs

-1. The system must scale globally for their many clients all over the world, including new clients as Contoso grows their IT Training business
+1. The system must scale globally for their many clients all over the world, including new clients as Contoso grows their IT training business

 2. They need to lessen the burden of content development by automatically generating video transcripts (video captions) and translate those into many other languages as well